capactio/capact/docs/proposal/20211207-delegated-storage.md

 }
 ```

+### Get TypeInstance details

-To see the value for all TypeInstances, query:
+To see the value for all TypeInstances, we can use the following query:

 ```graphql
 query ListTypeInstances {